MassTransit/MassTransit/docs/usage/configuration.md

 }
 ```

-In the example, the bus is configured and started, after which a publishing loop
-allows values to be entered and published.
-When the loop exits, the ``busControl``
-variable is disposed, which stops the bus.
+In the example, the bus is configured and started, after which a publishing loop allows values to be entered and published.
+When the loop exits, the ``busControl`` variable is disposed, which stops the bus.

+Always start the bus before starting to use it.
+Of course, you can only start a configured bus.

 ## MassTransit in a Windows service